RedsXDD/neopywal.nvim/README.md

         ["r?"] = { "CONFIRM", C.color2 },
         ["!"] = { "SHELL", C.color1 },
     },
+    sett = {
+        text = C.foreground,
+        bkg = U.blend(C.color8, C.background, 0.3),
+        diffs = U.blend(C.color8, C.background, 0.5),
+        extras = C.foreground,
+        curr_file = U.blend(C.color8, C.background, 0.5),
+        curr_dir = C.color4,
+        show_modified = false, -- Show if the file has been modified.

+        -- Show the count of updatable plugins from lazy.nvim.
+        -- Need to set checker.enabled = true in lazy.nvim first
+        -- the icon is set in ui.icons.plugin in lazy.nvim.
+        show_lazy_updates = false,
+    },
     view = {
         lsp = {
-            progress = true, -- if true the status bar will display an lsp progress indicator name = false, -- if true the status bar will display the lsp servers name, otherwise it will display the text "Lsp" exclude_lsp_names = {}, -- lsp server names that should not be displayed when name is set to true separator = "|", -- the separator used when there are multiple lsp servers },
+            progress = true, -- If true the status bar will display an lsp progress indicator. name = false, -- If true the status bar will display the lsp servers name, otherwise it will display the text "Lsp". exclude_lsp_names = {}, -- Lsp server names that should not be displayed when name is set to true. separator = "|", -- The separator used when there are multiple lsp servers.
+        },
     },
 })